snovakovic/s.js/README.md

 ```

 #### is.array
-Check if variable is Array.
+Check if variable is array.

 ```javascript
 s.is.array([]); //=> true